jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 1 std CU is 4GB of mem and we take 5% buffer but we can never oversubscribe more than 4 times.
-1 std CU has 2 virtual CPUs thx to min CRUx2 we make sure that oversubcription is max of 4.
+1 std CU has 2 virtual CPUs thanks to min CRUx2 we make sure that oversubcription is max of 4.

 We need to take min because the most conservative measurement needs to be used.